oscar-system/GAP_pkg/GAP_pkg_nilmat/README.md

 # GAP_pkg_nilmat

-This is generated wrapper package for the GAP package Nilmat 1.4.2.
+This is a generated Julia wrapper package for the GAP package Nilmat 1.4.2.

 ## Issues